zeyneddinoz/tubebend/README.md

 # ⚙️ Rotary Tube Bending Process Dataset

+Authors: Zeyneddin Oz, Alireza Yazdani, Jonas Knoche, Bernd Engel, Kristof Van Laerhoven

-This repository contains a real-world dataset extracted from 318 experiments stored in a serialized Python pickle file named `experiments_process_and_results.pkl`.
+This repository contains a real-world dataset extracted from 318 tube bending processes, stored in a serialized Python pickle file named `experiments_process_and_results.pkl`.
 This dataset is designed for machine learning and signal analysis research.
 It includes: <br><be>

 <p align="center">